derekelkins/ipgcc/README.md

 by Zhang, Morrisett, and Tan.

 These grammars are geared to binary formats where random access is often used.
-Combined with some other features, this provides a powerful, but still declarative and analyzable, language for handling parsing.
+Combined with some other features, this provides a powerful language for handling parsing which is still declarative and analyzable.
 It can handle common patterns that most other (truly) declarative parsers cannot.
 It's also more principled than "semi-declarative" parsers, such as [Kaitai struct](https://kaitai.io/) or [binary-parser](https://github.com/keichi/binary-parser/),